Skip to main content

 2

-Audio Recon scans run automatically for verified producers on a rolling cycle.
-The current system targets monthly rescans rather than a daily guarantee.
+Audio Recon scans run automatically on a rolling monthly schedule for eligible tracks.

 3